amitofsk/dandy/docs/Dandy.md

 Open up the example below, and upload it to the microcontroller.

-To generate a nonzero magnetic field, put a small refridgerator magnet near the sensor.
+To generate a nonzero magnetic field, put a small refrigerator magnet near the sensor.
 Try to get the magnet within a few millimeters of the integrated circuit chip at the top of the sensor.

 This [MicroPython i2c tutorial](https://www.digikey.com/en/maker/projects/raspberry-pi-pico-rp2040-i2c-example-with-micropython-and-cc/47d0c922b79342779cdbd4b37b7eb7e2) was used as a reference.